ibkay998/HNG-SHA256/README.md

 2. Put all the csv you want to generate hash for in the csv folder.

-3.Ensure your csv file is of the format Serial Number,Filename,Description,Gender,UUID as the top rows of the csv. therwise it will not give you the correct response
+3. Ensure your csv file is of the format Serial Number,Filename,Description,Gender,UUID as the top rows of the csv. therwise it will not give you the correct response

-4.Type in the console "python main.py".
+4. Type in the console "python main.py".

-5.The output folder should have the updated csv.
+5. The output folder should have the updated csv.

 ### References
 If you need to see the schema of the csv check below.